 Middlesex Beach Association owns and is responsible for the maintenance and upkeep of the asphalt roads in the community.
 In very few cases are these roads in the exact middle of MBA property.
 The locations of the various utility poles are usually good guides for the border of MBA property; the poles are generally 18″ back on Member property.

 In most cases, the existing asphalt dates to the mid-late 1990’s.
-We are starting a multi-year project to repave the pineside roads.
+In the spring of 2026, we are starting a multi-year project to repave the pineside roads.
 The existing speed bumps and humps on these roads were placed rather haphazardly over the years.
 As we start this work, we have been evaluating the existing size, shape, locations and spacing of the various speed control devices.

 When a road is paved, any existing speed bumps are removed first.
 Then the entire road is paved, and at the end any desired speed humps are installed.
 When an entire street is paved, the existing locations of our speed humps would play no direct part in determining where any new ones might go.